altazbhanji/aws-resource-type-hackathon/docs/README.md

 #### SubnetId

-Subnet Id where server is deployed.
-If not specified uses default VPC and default subnet, which must exist.
+Subnet where instance is deployed

 _Required_: Yes